-Copyright — The right to copy; specifically, a property right in an original work of authorship fixed in any tangible medium of expression, giving the holder the exclusive right to reproduce, adapt, distribute, perform, and display the work.
+Copyright: The right to copy; specifically, a property right in an original work of authorship (including literary, musical, dramatic, choreographic, pictorial, graphic, sculptural, and architectural works; motion pictures and other audiovisual works; and sound recordings) fixed in any tangible medium of expression, giving the holder the exclusive right to reproduce, adapt, distribute, perform, and display the work.

-Madrid Protocol — A 1996 international agreement that allows citizens of a Madrid Agreement signatory nation to apply for a single international trademark through the World Intellectual Property Organization instead of registering the trademark in each individual nation.
-An applicant must apply for the trademark's registration in a treaty-member nation before applying for international trademark protection.
+Madrid Protocol: A 1996 international agreement that allows citizens of a Madrid Agreement signatory nation to apply for a single international trademark through the World Intellectual Property Organization instead of registering the trademark in each individual country.
+An applicant must apply for the trademark's registration in a treaty-member country before applying for international trademark protection.

-Trademark — A word, phrase, logo, or other graphic symbol used by a manufacturer or seller to distinguish its product or products from those of others.
+Trademark: A word, phrase, logo, or other sensory symbol used by a manufacturer or seller to distinguish its products or services from those of others.